KellzCodes/Java-Practice/Foundations/3. Classes and Objects/README.md

 Changing instance fields is how we change the state of an object and make our objects more flexible and realistic.

+Example code can be found in the [Methods-Reassigning Instance Fields](https://github.com/keldavis/Java-Practice/tree/master/Foundations/3.%20Classes%20and%20Objects/Methods-Reassigning%20Instance%20Fields) folder.

 ### Returns

 Remember, variables can only exist in the *scope* that they were declared in.